bansell/tidyExt/README.md

 <br> <br> The tidyverse is a user-friendly suite of R packages designed
 to make data analysis simpler, less error-prone and more enjoyable.
-This package contains a host of helper functions designed to minimize keystrokes, and to overcome some comon pain-points in plotting, data summarization and environment management.
+This package contains a host of helper functions designed to minimize keystrokes, and to overcome some common pain-points in plotting, data summarization and environment management.

 <br>